EGPostema/DrawerDissect/README.md

 # 2. Set up a Conda Environment for COLORoptera Image Processing

 Make sure that conda is installed and updated.
 Then, create a new conda environment that includes all the necessary packages for image resizing, cropping, and OCR.
+Make sure to replace ```<your-env-name>``` with the actual name you want for the environment.

 ```sh
 conda create -n <your-env-name> -c conda-forge python=3.9 pillow pandas pytesseract tesseract pip